 CoastWatch: NCI Torbay

 Torbay has a Coast Watch station on Daddyhole Plain (above and to the west of Meadfoot Beach).
 They can be contacted on VHF 65 for radio checks and weather information, but they cannot log dive plans - you must continue to use the Coastguard for this.
 See the link below for details.
-They used to have a live webcam looking out over Thatcher Rock and across the bay, but currently this seems to be unavailable.
+There is a live webcam looking out over Thatcher Rock and across the bay which seems to be back in operation again.

 Weather & Visibility